What is skin needling?

 Skin needling is also called micro-needling therapy or collagen induction therapy.
-It is a minimally-invasive non-surgical and nonablative procedure for facial rejuvenation that involves the use of a micro-needling device to create controlled skin injury.
+It is a minimally-invasive non-surgical and nonablative procedure for facial rejuvenation that involves the use of a micro-needling device to create a controlled skin injury.

 What is skin needling used for?